rippleitinnz/xrpld-publisher/py/README.md

 ### Download the binary builds

-First we need to download the bianry builds for both the `validators-list` and `validator-keys`.
+First we need to download the binary builds for both the `validators-list` and `validator-keys`.

 Download both of them and save them into the root of your project under `bin`.

-> The will be located in the root directory of this project or on the newest release.
+> They will be located in the root directory of this project or in the newest release.

 ### Generate Publisher List Keys